 The setting of lines is inappropriate as sanctions should involve activities of a constructive nature.
 Whole class detentions should be avoided.
 Employees should be sympathetic towards pupils who are upset, distressed or behaving out of character.
-In these cases, it will be advisable to speak to the form tutor, School Nurse, School Counsellor or Head of Year before applying any disciplinary sanctions.
+In these cases, it will be advisable to speak to the form tutor or wider pastoral team including Head of Year, School Nurse, Learning Support or Assistant Head Pastoral before applying any disciplinary sanctions.